Pearadox/peariscope/README.md

 from the [RobotPy](https://robotpy.readthedocs.io/en/latest/index.html) project.

-Module `pearistart.py` is based on `multiCameraServer.py` from the FRC examples but is modified to start up `peariscope.py` which is the complete software that can be modified for future computer vision needs.
+Module `pearistart.py` is based on `multiCameraServer.py` from the FRC examples but is modified to start up `peariscope.py` which is the custom software that can be modified for the needs of the team.

 ## Illumination

 The Peariscope ring light has 16 invidually controllable LEDs.

 From the src folder:
 `sudo ./ringlight_green.py` enables all the lights as full-brightness green.
 `sudo ./ringlight_off.py` disables all the lights (sets them to black).